SCWinter259/personal-site/docs/My Blog/Computer Science/CS_1.md

 1. **Is it an array?** You cannot just assume that the computer knows what you are refering to is an array.
 You have to tell it.
 2. **Where does the array start?** It starts with a specific element, and the first byte that element has an address.
 This can be stored in a pointer!
 3. **Where does the array end?** It ends with an element, but instead of storing the address of that element, we add an element after that ending element.
 That final element is an end character, or `\0`.
-As for why don't we store the address of the ending element like for the starting element, that would be the topic for a bonus section.
+If you wonder why can't we store the address of the ending element, please see [CS_2](CS_2.md) post.
 4. **How big is each element?** You have to tell the computer that this is an array of `int`, or `double`.
 Usually `int` is 4 bytes, `double` is 8.

 Let us look at the following example: